CaddyGlow/ccproxy-api/docs/getting-started/installation.md

 If you want a reusable image containing those changes, use the `extend` command to build a new tag layered on top of the base ccproxy image.

+Need an interactive shell?
+Add `--tty` to start the container with `docker run -it`.